The Clock Stops

 Created in 1717 when John Harrison was only 24, Nostell’s clock is one of only three if its kind that survived from this period.
 With a mechanism made almost entirely from wood, it's signed and dated by its proud craftsman.

-The Clock Stops is open until Sunday 4 November 2018.
+The Clock Stops exhibition is a must-see on your visit to the house.
 Harrison’s 300-year-old treasure has been taken out of its Victorian case especially for the exhibition so that you can peer inside at its intricate inner workings.

 A local lad

 Did you know John Harrison lived at Nostell?
 Born here in 1693, he was the son of the estate carpenter and developed his love of clocks and engineering from a young age.
 Explore the exhibition to unravel Harrison’s story from humble beginnings, with no formal education, to solving the greatest scientific problem of the age and winning the esteemed Longitude Prize.